QuantEcon/lecture-python-intro/lectures/french_rev.md

 But they set out to remake  the French tax code and the administrative machinery for collecting taxes.

   * they abolished all sorts of taxes
-  * they abolished the Ancient Regimes scheme for ``tax farming''
+  * they abolished the Ancient Regimes scheme for ''tax farming''
       * tax farming meant that the government had privatized tax collection by hiring private citizes -- so called  tax farmers to collect taxes, while retaining a fraction of them as payment for their services
       * the great chemist Lavoisier was also a tax farmer, one of the reasons that the Committee for Public Safety sent him to the guillotine in 1794